How to Make the Supercorder Straight Flute

 * Fine metalworking rather akin to jewelry making for the keys.

 * Pottery for the porcelain mouthpiece - the unique beak and block with "as you play" fine tuning.
-(Of course if desired, the mouthpiece might be done with other materials.)
+(Of course if desired or pottery seems too hard to "get into", the mouthpiece could be done with other materials.)

-With the lovely sound and easy playing being very attractive to musicians and listeners, once it is made available it's popularity will surely grow and I can see someone making a whole new and probably lucrative business, even a career, out of making and supplying them.
-I am an inventor and was moving on into other exciting inventions even before I finished creating the final instrument - it was never about business for me.
+With the lovely sound and easy playing being attractive to musicians and listeners, once it is made available it's popularity will surely grow and I can see someone making a whole new and probably profitable business, even a career, out of making and supplying them.
+I am an inventor and was moving on into other exciting inventions even before I finished creating the final instrument - I thought about it and made a couple of ways to speed up construction - production - but really it was never about business for me.

 Who wants to be first?